-6.3 Data management in the context of fairness
+6.2 Data management in the context of fairness

-- 81. Al systems and their outcomes rely extensively on data; thus biases or inaccuracies in the data sets used to train the Al system may, without appropriate controls, be reproduced in the outcome.
-It is important therefore that data sets used for training Al models be accurate, complete and representative of the customer segment being served and that data use is monitored to mitigate bias.
-Section 3.6 and the Annex highlight the importance of record keeping, the role of data in assessing the model's robustness, and data security respectively.
-The points below provide additional considerations for supervisors to ensure that insurers have adequate data management processes throughout the Al system life cycle in order to promote fairness in how the data is used and to mitigate errors and biases that could emerge during data collection, processing and application: - Data collection: Carefully select diverse and relevant data sources that are appropriate for the intended use of the AI systems. - Data preparation: After collection, data should be processed to ensure accuracy (no material errors and free of bias) and completeness (representative of the population and sufficient historical information).
-This involves exploring and cleaning the data to remove duplicates and invalid data and complete missing values.
-Traceability in data transformation is crucial to monitor its impact on AI systems. - Post-processing: The outcomes of the AI system should be assessed for data quality and potential discriminatory biases (see further below).
-A correction/verification loop is essential for maintaining data integrity. - 82.
-The insurer's data management processes should govern against using customer data in an unfair manner (ICP 19.12.7), such as when a consumer's age or other personal characteristics are used for non-risk-based pricing practices aiming to exploit their willingness to pay or low propensity to shop around.
-There should also be policies and processes for "ensuring that customers have a right to access and, if needed, to correct data collected and used by insurers and intermediaries" (ICP 19.12.7).
+- 82. All systems and their outcomes rely extensively on data; thus, biases or inaccuracies in the data sets used to train the AI system may, without appropriate controls, be reproduced in the outcome.
+It is important therefore that data sets used for training AI models be accurate, complete and representative of the customer segment being served and that data use is monitored to mitigate bias.
+Section 3.6 and the Annex highlight the importance of record keeping, the role of data in assessing the model's robustness, and data security, respectively.
+The points below provide additional considerations for supervisors to assess whether insurers have adequate data management processes throughout the AI system life cycle in order to promote fairness in how the data is used and to mitigate errors and biases that could emerge during data collection, processing and application: - Data collection: Carefully select diverse and relevant data sources that are appropriate for the intended use of the AI systems. - Data preparation: After collection, data should be processed to ensure accuracy (no material errors and free of bias) and completeness (representative of the population and sufficient historical information).
+This involves exploring and cleaning the data to remove duplicates